AymanAzzam/Instabug_Test_DevOps_2020/README.md

 4. Open DNS_Name:1024 in browser to access the todo-app.

 ## Jenkins
-Run the following coomands from this directory to install the dependencies.
+Run the following commands from this directory to install the dependencies.
 ```sh
 $ cd Jenkins
 $ ./install.sh